petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 10. Save the changes and close the file.

-11. Run the following commands to navigate to the **templates** folder and open the scaffolded `deployments` yaml file.
+11. Run the following commands to navigate to the **templates** folder and open the scaffolded `deployment` yaml file.

     ```
     cd templates
-    code deployments.yaml
+    code deployment.yaml
     ```

 12. Search for the `containers` definition and add the following `env` variable.